-☐ If you have forgotten an ingredient, don't make a big deal of it.
-Just go on and do the demonstration as though you had it.

-If you have an accident, explain what happened and continue with the demonstration.
+- ☐ If you have forgotten an ingredient, don't make a big deal of it.
+Just go on and do the demonstration as though you had it. - ☐ If you have an accident, explain what happened and continue with the demonstration.
 Anyone can have a problem with food preparation!

-- Use a damp cloth under a mixing bowl to keep the bowl from slipping and from making too much noise. - Be entertaining and informative. - Use a pleasant voice and proper grammar. - ☐ Make sure everything is clean before you start. - Be organized. - $\Box$ Speak in a voice that the audience can hear.
+Use a damp cloth under a mixing bowl or cutting board to keep it from slipping and from making too much noise.

+Be entertaining and informative.

+Use a pleasant voice and proper grammar.

+Make sure everything is clean before you start.

+Be organized.

+Speak in a voice that the audience can hear.